AI in product development: a practical guide for teams that ship

 Generative models can create mockups and variations.
 Predictive models can estimate market fit based on similar products and actual user behavior patterns.
 You validate concepts with synthetic testing before burning real engineering time.

-Tools like Figma AI and Adobe Firefly are already enabling teams to generate dozens of design variations in the time it previously took to create one.
+Tools like Figma AI and Adobe Firefly let teams generate dozens of design variations in the time it previously took to create one.
 The designer still makes all final decisions, but AI handles the repetitive exploration work.

 The timeline advantage: weeks instead of months to find winning concepts through rapid iteration.